mediaexplorer74/AwesomeBandBackgrounds/README.md

 - Stylish Themes:
 - Pick your theme colors from professional palettes
 - Theme History to quickly set any past themes you want to use again
-- Image sources: Millions of photos at your fingertips in an infinite scrolling list from a variety of available sources:
+- Image sources: Millions of photos at your fingertips in an infinite scrolling list from a variety of available sources: Flicker, 500px, Bing, OneDrive
-- Flicker
-- 500px
-- Bing
-- OneDrive
 - Local files on your phone
 - Preview: Get an instant preview of how image looks on your band before you apply it
 - Effects: Crop and apply dozens of amazing effects to photos